limpa105/RegexPlus/experiments/README.md

  -

 After a change, to rebuild: run `npm run build-web`.
 This runs all the build tools, and dumps `index.html` and `bundle.js` into `build/`.
-Open `build/index.html` in your browser.

-To run a server: haven't figured out this part yet.
+To run a server, locally:
+ - Run `node server.js`
+ - Go to `http://localhost:8888/index.html` in your browser